 Andy leads the team that is responsible for developing all of BoardSource’s educational resources, including member education content and programming, training programs, publications, and educational programming at the BoardSource Leadership Forum.
 Andy also oversees BoardSource’s external marketing and outreach efforts.
 He is a regular speaker and presenter on a wide range of board leadership topics and issues and played a lead role in the development of BoardSource’s Measuring Fundraising Effectiveness Framework.

 Andy holds a master’s degree in public administration with a concentration in nonprofit management and B.A. in Political Science from the University of North Carolina at Wilmington.
 In his spare time, Andy enjoys traveling, playing golf, and watching UNC basketball and football.

 Consultant, Bain and Company

-Aras Jizan leads the data and technology portfolio for the Built for Zero team at Community Solutions, where he works to empower communities at home and abroad with the tools and strategies they need to end homelessness.
+Aras Jizan is a Principal at the Agency Fund, where he works to ensure all people have the resources they need to envision, navigate toward, and realize a better future.
 His passion for youth mental health began in 2011, when he lost a good friend to suicide.
 Since then, he has volunteered with local organizations providing at risk youth with mentorship and support while helping Our Minds Matter think through growth strategy, program design, and measurement/evaluation.
-Aras has served as Board Chair since 2017.

 Managing Director, Alex.
 Brown